-The next two classes to begin the process of becoming a Licensed Title Producer are scheduled for January (11 and 14).
+The next two classes to begin the process of becoming a Licensed Title Producer are scheduled for March (7 and 10) and May (9 and 12).

 Online and Take Home CE courses are available, including 3 hours of required Ethics credit.